ykasidit/ecodroidgps_mcu/README.md

 it must show:
 TEST SUCCESS

+- diconeect from pc

+- wait for led on the esp32 to blink (make sure gnss device has a good sky view)

-- test connect from 'Bluetooth GNSS' app with 'ecodroidgps broadcast mode' enabled in settings
+- test connect from 'Bluetooth GNSS' app with 'ecodroidgps broadcast mode' enabled in settings - it must show valid lat/lon in the app

 - DONE